HL7/fhir-shorthand/input/pagecontent/reference.md

 In these expressions, the names (`name`, `name1`, `name2`, etc.) are new names that the rule author creates.
 They should describe the extension in the context of the profile.
 These names are used to refer to that extension in later rules.
 By convention, the names should be [lower camelCase](https://wiki.c2.com/?CamelCase).

+> **Note:** Contains rules can also be applied to 'modifierExtension' arrays; simply replace `extension` with `modifierExtension`.

 **Examples:**

-* Add standalone FHIR extensions [`patient-disability`](http://hl7.org/fhir/R4/extension-patient-disability.html) and [`patient-genderIdentity`](http://hl7.org/fhir/StructureDefinition/patient-genderIdentity) to a profile on the Patient resource, at the top level using the canonical URLs for the extensions:
+* Add standalone FHIR extensions [`patient-disability`](http://hl7.org/fhir/R4/extension-patient-disability.html) and [`patient-genderIdentity`](http://hl7.org/fhir/StructureDefinition/patient-genderIdentity) to a profile of the Patient resource, at the top level using the canonical URLs for the extensions:

   ```
   * extension contains http://hl7.org/fhir/StructureDefinition/patient-disability named disability 0..1 MS and http://hl7.org/fhir/StructureDefinition/patient-genderIdentity named genderIdentity 0..1 MS